anna-filou/anna-filou.github.io/ideas.md

     emoji: "⏰"
     description: |
       Where you can create a multi step process with timed steps.
 E.g. "getting ready to go to the office" would have tasks like `make coffee - 8 min`, `drink coffee - 10 min`, `brush teeth - 3 min`, `get dressed - 6 min`, and so on.
 I know there are many apps "ADHD planner" apps that do this (in theory) but none of them work well IMO (too complex and/or inflexible).
+  - title: Unified notification inbox
+    emoji: "🔔"
+    description: |
+      An app where you see all of your notifications from all the services you're using together: Notion, GitHub, LinkedIn, etc. Hard to pull off because the service needs to make that info available via an API or something (Notion for example does not).
+Email has taken on this role of unified notification inbox but I don't want a permanent paper trail of all of my notifications, nor do I want them in the same place as my 1:1 correspondence.
 ---

 Do you wanna work on any of these?
 (Or something similar, or another thing you think I'd be into that's not listed here?) → [Contact me](/en/contact)!